rikiya-ohashi/ooservo/README.md

 * **The Rotation Issue:** If the motor is physically at 359° at startup and you command `write(0)`, the library targets "0° in the current revolution."
 To reach this, the motor will rotate **359° backward** instead of moving forward just 1°.
 * **Recommended Solutions:**
-    * **Calibration:** Use `setZero()` once to calibrate your physical home position to 0°.
-This is saved in non-volatile memory and persists after power cycles.
     * **Startup Logic:** Read the current position immediately after power-up and move the servo to the nearest target.
     ```arduino
     long currentPos = myservo.read();